automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Elmisaurus.md

 # Elmisaurus
-## Description: This "foot lizard" was a close relative of Oviraptor.
+## This "foot lizard" was a close relative of Oviraptor.